-Local association was ready to move from their current Windows Small Business Server 2003 setup to a cloud based Software as a Service (SaaS) application for member management.
-Their previous Managed Service Provider (MSP)had told them they were too small to continue supporting and they came to Farmhouse Networking seeking guidance on the migration process:
+Local real estate association (Josephine County & Douglas County) was ready to move from their current Windows Small Business Server 2003 setup to a cloud based Software as a Service (SaaS) application for member management.
+Their previous Managed Service Provider (MSP) had told them they were too small to continue supporting and they came to Farmhouse Networking seeking guidance on the migration process:

 Association’s recent change of MSP had left them in a state of PCI Non-Compliance with a Windows Small Business Server 2003 based server hosting file shares, Line-of-Business (LoB) application and domain services.
 Their LoB application was costing them thousands of dollars per year in comparison to the nearest SaaS spplication competitor.
 The association’s regional office supplied free technical support which was hard to get ahold of and unresponsive to requests to move forward with the migration even though it was the regional offices suggestion.